scottmlikens/ansible-role-exim/README.md

 ## Author Information

 This role was created in 2015 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+It was modified by [Scott M. Likens](https://github.com/scottmlikens) in 2021.